nhatdq1810/ansarada-challenge/Readme.md

 NOTE: **don't actually build the code**.
 What you should do:

-1. Imagine you have received this task as a JIRA - what estimate would you put on this JIRA and why?
+1. Imagine you have received this task as a JIRA and think about how you are going to build it.
 2. You may like to make a dot-point list about how you would build the code, to help you remember the details in the interview.

 As a rough guide, we don't expect you to spend more than about 15 minutes reading through the challenge and thinking about your approach.